Total Pageviews

 The fortifications of The Old Fortress were constructed over a period of about 15 centuries in which during the late Venetian period the Spianada Square was built

-The lighthouse was built by the British in 1822 for the purpose to guide shipping (as usual) into its navy base & now for great views to be had if you dare try the steep incline of stairs
+The lighthouse was built by the British in 1822 for the purpose to guide shipping (as usual) into its navy base and now a great vantage point for views and photography, but only if you dare try the steep incline of stairs 😀

-The island of Corfu was never part of the Ottoman Empire (in which most of Greece was at some point) because of the Old & New Fortresses, even though they unsuccessfully tired three times in 1537, 1571 & 1716
+The island of Corfu was never part of the Ottoman Empire (in which most of Greece was at some point) because of the Old / New Fortresses

-The Fortress now houses the Public Library of Corfu, The Hellenic Music Research Lab from the Ionian University plus the grounds are used for various types of art & culture events
+The Fortress now houses the Public Library of Corfu, The Hellenic Music Research Lab from the Ionian University plus the grounds are used for various types of art and culture events

 For all you movie buffs; The James Bond flick For Your Eyes Only (1981) had 90% filmed on Corfu with the one scene where Bond pushes the Mercedes off the cliff from the Old Fortress